|

 he said.
 "Besides, Hentmirë will be here at any moment,

-The elf looked up at the cliff.
-High above him, thousands of
+up at the cliff.
+High above him, thousands of small stones were

-small stones were pouring down its face, like a waterfall.
-And,
+pouring down its face, like a waterfall, and, here and there,

 Oh Valar!
 Yes, sitting targets